Meghana-Meghana/Sentiment-Analysis/README.md

 **Model used:** Bag Of Words model, Multilayered Perceptron.

-**Tools Used:** NLTK, Keras, Numpy, Pandas, Matplotlib
+**Tools Used:** NLTK, Numpy, Pandas, Matplotlib, Keras or PyTorch

 **Language used:** Python

-**Project:** To see the project simply open the Jupyter Notebook, [Sentiment Analysis using Bag of Words model.ipynb](https://github.com/Meghana-Meghana/Sentiment-Analysis/blob/master/Sentiment%20Analysis%20using%20Bag%20of%20Words%20model.ipynb).
+**Project:** To see the project inplementation in Keras open [this](https://github.com/Meghana-Meghana/Sentiment-Analysis/blob/master/Sentiment%20Analysis%20using%20Bag%20of%20Words%20model.ipynb) notebook and for implementation in Pytorch, open [this](https://github.com/Meghana-Meghana/Sentiment-Analysis/blob/master/Sentiment%20Analysis%20using%20Bag%20of%20Words%20model_PyTorch.ipynb) notebook.

 **Helper:** You may refer the short [tutorial](https://github.com/Meghana-Meghana/Sentiment-Analysis/blob/master/Short%20tutorial.ipynb) of some functions used in the project.